godaddy/gasket/docs/guides/authoring-presets.md

 ## Naming

-`@gasket` presets should follow the naming convention `@gasket/{name}-preset`, which will allow them to be referenced using [short names](#short-names).
+`@gasket` presets should follow the naming convention `@gasket/preset-{name}`, which will allow them to be referenced using [short names](#short-names).
-Otherwise, presets need to end with the `-preset` suffix.
+Otherwise, presets need to start with the `preset-` prefix.
 This is how Gasket determines what packages are presets or not.

 #### Good names

 ```
-@gasket/example-preset
+@gasket/preset-example
-example-preset
+preset-example
-@myscope/example-preset
+@myscope/preset-example
 ```

 #### Bad names